-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 The term “air pollution” often makes you think of the air outdoors.
 In reality, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 We are spending an increased amount of time indoors and our houses are becoming more energy-efficient, which means homes are air tight and capturing contaminants inside.
 You need to know what’s negatively impacting your indoor air quality to help make it better.
 Here are three frequent problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Too much humidity can harbor the growth of mold, mildew and bacteria.
 Lower amounts of humidity can harm your mucous membranes and increase the likelihood of contracting a cold or flu and heighten other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most typical indoor allergen is dust mites.
 In fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Since dust mites love pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets sleep your bedroom, even more allergens are accumulating.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that has a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Jett's Heating & Air Inc. can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—from the chemicals they contain.
 This holds true for many household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your home should support your health, not harm it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
-To schedule an in-home air assessment or get more information about indoor air quality, call us at 815-459-4700.
-If it’s more convenient for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or get more information about indoor air quality, call us at 815-410-1128.